Marie Wallace: Later career

-After Dark Shadows, Marie had a part as the delightfully evil "India Bishop Delaney" in Somerset, a soap opera spin-off from Another World.
+After Dark Shadows, Wallace had a part as the delightfully evil India Bishop Delaney in Somerset, a soap opera spin-off from Another World.
 She continued to perform on Broadway, in soap operas, the theatre, and did many television commercials.
 In 1993, she played the part of Eleanor of Aquitaine in a stage production of The Lion In Winter which was directed by her former Dark Shadows co-star Jonathan Frid.
 She still occasionally performs to this day.
-Marie is also a photographer, and spends much time involved in charity work.
-Her longtime friend Ruth Buzzi described Marie as having "grace, beauty, intelligence, sincerity, and kindness."
+Wallace is also a photographer, and spends much time involved in charity work.
+Her longtime friend Ruth Buzzi described Wallace as having "grace, beauty, intelligence, sincerity, and kindness."
 In 2005, her autobiography, entitled On Stage and In Shadows, was published.
 A lively chronicle of her early life and especially her unique career in the theater, on Broadway and off, the book was edited by her dear friends Craig Hamrick, author of Barnabas & Co., and Michael Karol, author of The ABC Movie of the Week Companion.

-Marie collaborated with freelance writer (and long-time Dark Shadows fan) Rod Labbe on an interview for Scary Monsters magazine, which was published in issue #55, a "special" Dark Shadows edition 7.
-Labbe followed-up with another interview in issue #77, this time focusing on Marie's recently released autobiography.
-He also interviewed her for Fangoria #313, the issue devoted to the new Johnny Depp/Tim Burton version of Dark Shadows.
+Wallace collaborated with freelance writer (and long-time Dark Shadows fan) Rod Labbe on an interview for Scary Monsters magazine, which was published in issue #55, a "special" Dark Shadows edition.
+Labbe followed-up with another interview in issue #77, this time focusing on Wallace's recently released autobiography.
+He also interviewed her for Fangoria #313, the issue devoted to the 2012 Johnny Depp/Tim Burton version of Dark Shadows.
 This interview was entitled: "Marie Wallace: Eve of Destruction."
 A fourth interview, entitled "The Marie Wallace Chronicles," appeared in Scary Monsters #104, published in 2017.
 All four interviews garnered Labbe Rondo Award nominations for Best Article and Best Interview.